Meet your teachers

 Head of English

-English lessons at LCH will be content-rich, whereby students are introduced to the literary canon via a chronological narrative approach.
-Students will study novels, plays, poetry and non-fiction resources from all aspects of our literary heritage and a range of creative and inspiring approaches will be used to encourage their personal and critical responses.
+English lessons at LCH are content-rich, whereby students are introduced to the literary canon via a chronological narrative approach.
+Students study novels, plays, poetry and non-fiction resources from all aspects of our literary heritage and creative and inspiring approaches are used to encourage their personal and critical responses.

-The Oracy Curriculum will run alongside the English schemes as part of our on-going focus in enabling all students to be effective and articulate speakers and listeners who know when to lead and when to participate.
+The Oracy Curriculum runs alongside the English schemes as part of our ongoing focus in enabling all students to be effective and articulate speakers and listeners who know when to lead and when to participate.

-There will also be a clear focus on every student acquiring a control over language, both written and spoken, so that all students discover the power that language and effective communication can provide.
+There is also a clear focus on every student acquiring a control over language, both written and spoken, so that all students discover the power that language and effective communication can provide.

-Reading widely and engaging with the extra-curricular and cultural enrichment activities will be a necessary part of every student’s progress in English.
+Reading widely and engaging with the extra-curricular and cultural enrichment activities are a necessary part of every student’s progress in English.

 Head of Languages

 ¡Hola!
-It has been an absolute pleasure to work at Cheadle Hulme High School in the Laurus Trust, a school that places such value on languages.
-My current role is Curriculum Manager within the languages department, however I am very much looking forward to the role of Head of MFL at Laurus Cheadle Hulme and to creating an engaging and successful languages curriculum which students will remember and cherish far beyond their high school years.
+It was an absolute pleasure to work at Cheadle Hulme High School in the Laurus Trust, a school that places such value on languages.
+My last role there was Curriculum Manager within the languages department.
+Now I am Head of MFL at Laurus Cheadle Hulme where I have created an engaging and successful languages curriculum which students will remember and cherish far beyond their high school years.
 Before starting at CHHS, my teaching career began in the independent sector where I built up a great deal of experience before moving back to non-selective state education.

 Teacher of Music